JisoLya/ProjectNote/Seata/Muti-raft/Extend_muti_raft_cluster_mode.md

     ```
 2. Multiple Raft Server Management

-    This component extends the existing RaftServerManager to support multiple Raft groups operating concurrently.
+    This component extends the existing `RaftServerManager` to support multiple Raft groups operating concurrently.
 It provides centralized management for all Raft groups running across physical nodes.

     Key responsibilities include:

     - Initializing multiple Raft groups with their individual configurations
     - Managing the lifecycle of each Raft server instance
     - Providing group-specific status information (leader status, term number)
-    - Facilitating inter-group communication and coordination
     - Maintaining a global view of all operational groups

 3. Enhanced File Registry Integration